 The Blind Spot in Permit Design

 Most permit systems are front-loaded.
-Issuing logic, approval pathways, and isolation requirements get attention.
+Issuing logic, approval pathways, and the baseline isolation standard get attention.
 How work is handed back does not.
 How readiness for restart is assessed, how residual risk is surfaced, and how responsibility transfers at re-energisation are rarely examined with the same rigour.

 The system performs well at stopping work.
 It performs weakly at restarting it.